Translatorial Ethics & The Heironymic oath

 This post explores the ethical minefield that is translation ethics by seeking to answer questions we translators ask ourselves everyday:

-"Should I translate this operations manual for how to easily create a nail bomb?"
+"Should I translate this operations manual for how to easily build a nail bomb?"

-"Should I omit this misogynistic joke in the President's speech, or should explicate it?"
+"Should I omit this misogynistic joke in the President's speech, or should explain it?"

 "Should I translate this WW2 history book, a subject about which I know next to nothing?"